Who is Aunt Gladys?

 Ritter listed some questions that Aunt Gladys asks, such as “What makes Scotch tape stick?” and “Why do people wash with lemon juice after handling fish?”
 The primary objective of the assignment is “to explain in a simple and understandable way a common everyday question someone might have which involves chemistry.”
 He reported that his students were very proud of solving the little mystery and explaining it in a way that Aunt Gladys and fellow students would understand.

 I remember reading Ritter’s paper not long after I started teaching at Moravian.
 I was teaching Chemistry 100, the course called “Chemistry & Society” designed for nonscience majors, and I realized that the Aunt Gladys letter was a perfect way to make students discover the relevance of chemistry in their everyday lives.
 What I didn’t realize until much later was that our chemistry majors needed to discover that relevance as well.
-So when “Methods of Chemical Research” was introduced, and became the Writing Intensive Course in the chemistry major, Aunt Gladys found her place in the chemistry program at Moravian College.
+So when “Methods of Chemical Research” was introduced, and became the Writing Intensive Course in the chemistry major, Aunt Gladys found her place in the chemistry program at Moravian University.

 Over the years the questions have become a bit more complicated.
 Mail Merge in Word allows each student to receive personalized letters from Aunt Gladys.
 And in the Research Methods class there isn’t just one Aunt Gladys letter—students get three or four letters from Aunt Gladys, and even do experiments based on some of her questions!